AequilibraE/aequilibrae/docs/source/development/softwaredevelopment.rst

     * Unit testing
     * Build/packaging tests
     * Documentation building test
-* If the tests pass, then a manual pull request can be approved to merge into master.
+* If the tests pass, then a manual pull request can be approved to merge into develop.
-* The master branch is protected and therefore can only be written to after the code has been reviewed and approved.
+* The master ande velop branches are protected and therefore can only be written to after the code has been reviewed and approved.
-* No individual has the privileges to push to the master branch.
+* No individual has the privileges to push to the master or developer branches.

 Release versions
 ~~~~~~~~~~~~~~~~~